 How to Improve Employee Productivity: Our Top 10 Tips

 Once you’ve identified why your workforce productivity levels may be low, the next step is to think about a solution to the problem.
-It’s reported that 61% of employees feel a sense of burn-out at their current job.
-In fact, burn-out is a huge factor that affects employee productivity levels and it's certainly something that can be tackled head-on.
+Oak’s Mental Health Report found that almost a fifth of those who suffer health issues at work do because of burnout.
+In fact, burnout is a huge factor that affects employee productivity levels and it's certainly something that can be tackled head-on.
 We’ve put together 10 top tips on how to boost productivity levels in the workplace, with a mix of short and long term approaches.

 1. Improve Employee Onboarding

-Employers lose 17% of their new hires within the first 90 days due to an ineffective onboarding strategy.
-Whereas, a good onboarding program increases retention by 50%.
+Glassdoor found that organisations with a strong onboarding process improve new hire retention by a whopping 82%.
 The basic elements of effective onboarding consist of extensive training, feedback, check-ins and hands-on support.
 As well as this, it’s important for a company intranet to make it quick and easy for employees to learn as much about their colleagues as possible.

 2. Stop Micromanaging